ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #where-for-support}
 {: faq}

-1. Please open any issues directly with RackWare support team.
+1. Open any issues directly with RackWare support team.
 The support team is available 365x24x7.

-2. Please open a case via following options:
+2. Open a case via following options:

     a.
 Email: support@rackwareinc.com